chrise3435/CloudProject1/README.md

-This is a cloud-based project that involves hosting a simple website on a virtual server (EC2) on AWS Cloud platform, where photos that'll be uploaded from web app will be stored in a storage container (S3).
-In this project, these cloud resources (server, storage, etc.) are created in the AWS using Terraform.
+This is a cloud-based project that involves hosting a simple website on a virtual server (Amazon EC2) on the AWS Cloud platform.
+The website allows users to upload photos, which are stored in an Amazon S3 storage bucket.

+All cloud resources, including compute and storage, are provisioned and managed using Terraform as Infrastructure as Code (IaC).
+The project also includes planned enhancements such as database integration, improved security, monitoring, and AI-based features.